Raqeeb27/MyResourceHub/Starship_Prompt/README.md

 # Starship Prompt Installation Script

-This folder contains a Bash script `starship-install.sh` to automate the installation process of the Starship prompt, a highly customizable and fast shell prompt.
+This folder contains a Bash script `linux-starship-install.sh` and a Powershell script `wimdows-starship-install.ps1` to automate the installation process of the Starship prompt, a highly customizable and fast shell prompt.

 ## Introduction